adamabdelhamed/PowerArgs/readme.md

 As of version 3.0.0 PowerArgs targets [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) so that it can run cross platform.
 Version 3.0 requires VS 15.3 if you want to use PowerArgs from .NET 4.6.1.
 ### Overview

 PowerArgs converts command line arguments into .NET objects that are easy to program against.
 It also provides a ton of additional, optional capabilities that you can try such as argument validation, auto generated usage, tab completion, and plenty of extensibility.
+You can even build a full-blown, interactive text UI application like [this one](https://doubleslashhash.com/cliborg?src=powerargs).

 It can also orchestrate the execution of your program.
 Giving you the following benefits: